adrisan0/house/README.md

 The interface now offers a dropdown to choose the dwelling type and controls for rooms and optional extras (jardín, terraza, patio o sótano).
 These selections are stored but no price adjustments are applied yet.
+The control panel groups related fields in expandable sections for a cleaner look.
+The page still adapts to the window size but leaves wider margins, and the chart has additional padding with a maximum width of 700&nbsp;px so it does not dominate the layout.

 Job hopping can now be modeled by selecting a change year and future career path.
 Salary growth switches to the new trajectory from that year onward.